 Date of death: February 19, 2013

 Wright's father was one of the first African American graduates of Harvard Medical School, and he set a high standard for his daughters.
-Wright studied medicine at Meharry Medical College and Harvard Medical School.
-After spending time as a residential doctor at Bellevue and Harlem Hospital she would decide to dedicate herself to medical research.
+Wright studied art at Smith College but was persuaded by her father to then study medicine at New York Medical School.
+After spending time as a residential doctor at Bellevue and Harlem Hospital she decided to dedicate herself to medical research.

-In 1964, President Lyndon B. Johnson appointed Dr. Wright to the President's Commission on Heart Disease, Cancer, and Stroke.
-In 1967, she was named professor of surgery, head of the Cancer Chemotherapy Department, and associate dean at New York Medical College, becoming the highest ranked African American woman at a nationally recognized medical institution.
+In 1966, President Lyndon B. Johnson appointed Dr. Wright to the President's Commission on Heart Disease, Cancer, and Stroke.
+In 1967, she was named professor of surgery, head of the Cancer Chemotherapy Department, and associate dean at New York Medical College, becoming the highest-ranked African American woman at a nationally recognized medical institution.
 In 1971, she became the first woman president of the New York Cancer Society.